shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 All the feature information provided in AudioSet is extracted and represented already as embeddings by a pre-trained neural network model as feature extractor.

 So the main point left to us is how to retrieve those embeddings from TFRecord files.

 #### What is TFRecord
 TFRecord is a **binary** storage file format introduced by TensorFlow.
 The benefits of choosing TFRecord to store features is explained by Thomas Gamauf on [here](<https://medium.com/mostly-ai/TensorFlow-records-what-they-are-and-how-to-use-them-c46bc4bbb564>).

-One TFRecord may contain the embeddings of several datapoints in severval objects of `tensorflow.SequenceExample`.
+One TFRecord may contain the embeddings of several data points in several objects of `tensorflow.SequenceExample`.

 According to [Download - AudioSet](<https://research.google.com/audioset/download.html>), a typical `tensorflow.SequenceExample` proto is reproduced here in text format:
 ```